nancyboukamel-ds/rag_chat/README.md

-# RAG Voice App — Document Management & Chatbot System
+# RAG Chat App — Document Management & Chatbot System

 This project is a **Retrieval-Augmented Generation (RAG)**-powered chatbot built with **LangChain**, **Google Gemini**, **ChromaDB**, and **FastAPI**, combined with a **Streamlit frontend** for document management and chat interactions.